 Mackie Mayor Northern Quarter Restaurant

 The sister restaurant to Altrincham Market, Mackie Mayor, is a Historic Grade 2 listed building which was a former meat Market in Manchester’s Northern Quarter.
 There are 6 independent kitchens, providing diners with freshly made pizza’s, hearty salads, the perfect poached eggs and much more, there’s something for all the family.
-Home to two cafes with a passion for coffee and two bars serving world wines and British craft beers you’ll never go thirsty.
+Home to two cafes with a passion for coffee (I had to try it as I love my coffee in the UK from Coffee Gems Coffee Bean Subscription Box) and two bars serving world wines and British craft beers you’ll never go thirsty.
 Basically Mackie Mayor offers top-notch grub, served informally in a charming setting.
 What more could you ask for?!
 This is by far one of the best restaurants in Manchester Northern Quarter for you to check out.

 Location: 1 Eagle St, Manchester M4 5BU

 Established in 1827 by local businessman Samuel Studd, this British inspired pub in Manchester serves some of the best cuisine, ales, wines and spirits in the whole of Manchester – and don’t forget you can have a selfie with the famous Mr Lowry statue!
 Service is friendly and speedy and with a great choice of beer and food, you’ll be wishing you visited sooner.

 A Brazilian inspired dining room for all-you-can-eat steaks and skewered meats, carved at the table right in front of your eyes, Fazenda is a meat lover’s paradise.
 Steaks are generally served pink which meets most tastes- however, staff are very accommodating, should anyone want their meat well done.
 Just don’t be swayed by the tempting salad bar and make room for the main event – MEAT!
 For £34.50 you want to get your monies worth!